kaiekubjas/academic-kickstart/content/post/grosdos-2023-exact/index.md

 title: "Exact Solutions in Log-Concave Maximum Likelihood Estimation"
 subtitle: ""
-summary: "Our paper with Alexandros Grosdos, Alexander Heaton, Olga Kuznetsova, Georgy Scholten, Miruna-Stefana Sorea is now published in [Advances in Applied Mathematics](https://www.sciencedirect.com/science/article/pii/S0196885822001324?via%3Dihub).
+summary: "Our paper with Alexandros Grosdos, Alexander Heaton, Olga Kuznetsova, Georgy Scholten, and Miruna-Stefana Sorea is now published in [Advances in Applied Mathematics](https://www.sciencedirect.com/science/article/pii/S0196885822001324?via%3Dihub).
 The log-concave maximum likelihood estimate is known to be the exponential of a tent function with the tentpoles being the data points.
 The tent function induces a subdivision of the convex hull of the data points.
 It turns out that even determining the optimal subdivision can be challenging!
 We study the transcendentality of the solutions, give a closed form solution in the simplest case and explore how to certify the solutions."
 authors: []
 tags: []
 categories: []